sharonw4769/react/buildingtheapp2.md

 Something I learned while coding  **Home Page**:
 * {"\n"} means "enter" or putting a link break, which is similar to the HTML `<br>` tag.
 ### My Next Steps
-- [ ] Try to incorporate the three links (Lesson 1: Number 1), (Lesson 2: Letter A) and (Home Page) I currently have created into one file
 - [ ] Finish building the 'quiz','poll' and 'about us' links
 - [ ] Put everything together and work with what I have